-- 1) Even before you were conceived in your mother's womb, your Lord had designed your size, shape, and the specific makeup of your body and soul.
-With the precision of a skilled artisan, He made you exactly as you are for His purposes and glory. - 2) At birth and throughout all of life, there are no surprises or accidents in God's eyes.
-Each and every day was ordained and planned by Him and written down in His "day planner" for each of us.
-Again, all of this was designed for our ultimate good and His great glory. - 3) From the moment we are conceived to the last breath of life, there is no such thing as fate, fortune, luck or coincidence.
-The sovereign God who made us is the sovereign God who planned out our life for us.
-He planned our beginning and our end and everything in between.

-- 4) The fact we have been made and ordained by this omniscient, omnipresent and omnipotent God should remind us that nothing we do is hidden from Him and nothing we do can ultimately overcome His plan. - 5) We are fearfully and wonderfully made by an awesome and wonderful God.
+- 1) Even before you were conceived in your mother's womb, your Lord had designed your size, shape, and the specific makeup of your body and soul. - 2) At birth and throughout all of life, there are no surprises or accidents in God's eyes.
+Each and every day was ordained and planned by Him and written down in His "day planner" for each of us. - 3) From the moment we are conceived to the last breath of life, there is no such thing as fate, fortune, luck or coincidence.
+The sovereign God who made us is the sovereign God who planned out our life for us. - 4) The fact we have been made and ordained by this omniscient, omnipresent and omnipotent God should remind us that nothing we do is hidden from Him and nothing we do can ultimately overcome His plan. - 5) We are fearfully and wonderfully made by an awesome and wonderful God.
 He knows me, He is with me and He made me.
 Unlike the wicked who are His enemies, I will worship Him and be His friend.
 Even better, I will devote my life to Him and become His child!